 During the 2 weeks before your surgery:

-- You may be asked to stop taking drugs that make it harder for your blood to clot.
-These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), blood thinners (such as Warfarin or Clopidogrel) and other drugs.
+- You may be asked to stop taking medicines that make it harder for your blood to clot.
+These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), blood thinners (such as Warfarin or Clopidogrel) and other medicines.

 - Ask which medicines you should still take on the day of your surgery.

 - If you have diabetes, heart disease, or other medical conditions, your surgeon will ask you to see your provider who treats you for these conditions.

 - Tell your provider if you have been drinking a lot of alcohol, more than 1 drink per day for women or 2 drinks per day for men.

 - If you smoke, you should stop.
 Ask your provider for help.
 Smoking can slow down wound and bone healing.
 It will significantly increase your complications after surgery.

 - Always let your provider know about any cold, flu, fever, herpes breakout, or other illness you may have before your surgery.

 - You may want to visit the physical therapist to learn some exercises to do before surgery.
-The physical therapist can also teach you how to correctly use crutches.
+The physical therapist can also teach you how to correctly use crutches and a walker.

 On the day of your surgery: